 Switzerland is a very clean and green country.
 They really live up to the postcard-like beauty of their surroundings, as there’s a lot of untouched nature that they carefully protect.
 The people feel a deep bond to their mountains and lakes.

 This country is also one of the top recyclers in the world.
 The way of separating and collecting waste differs in every town.
-In most cases, there are strategically located containers, as well as collecting areas (called as déchetterie), that are designated to every waste such as glass, plastic, cans, paper and cartons, textile, chemicals, electronics, worn out furnitures among others.
+In most cases, there are strategically located containers, as well as collecting areas (called déchetterie), that are designated to every waste such as glass, plastic, cans, paper and cartons, textiles, chemicals, electronics, worn-out furniture among others.

 Other remaining materials, mostly spoilt food, are put in special bags that are meant to be collected and processed.
 All trash is incinerated by modern incinerators, which produce only minimal amounts of air pollution and even provide energy for homes.